KhalipskiSiarhei/Tech-Interview-Questions/JS/js-questions.md

 * Cookies: HttpOnly, Secure, Domain/Path, SameSite, Prefixed cookies
 * XSS/CSRF volnureability, how to protect

+*-------------------------------------------------
 * Angular (??)
 * Observables (??)
 * Redux pattern (NGRX, NGXS, Akita) + OnPush
 * Push notifications
 * PWA Offline Storage: Cache Storage API, IndexedDB.
 What to save and when?
 * Http Caching (http headers) how to achieve, advantages and disadvantages
+* What are the differences between Long-Polling, Websockets and Server-Sent Events?
+* Explain the following request and response headers: Diff. between Expires, Date, Age and If-Modified-, Do Not Track, Cache-Control, Transfer-Encoding, ETag, X-Frame-Options and other
+* What is domain pre-fetching and how does it help with performance?
+Resources optimization hints
+* What is a CDN and what is the benefit of using one?
+* Traditionally, why has it been better to serve site assets from multiple domains?
+* What does a doctype do?
+* How do you serve a page with content in multiple languages?
+What kind of things must you be wary of when design or developing for multilingual sites?
+* What are data- attributes good for?
+* Why you would use a srcset attribute in an image tag?
+Explain the process the browser uses when evaluating the content of this attribute.
+* Consider HTML5 as an open web platform.
+What are the building blocks of HTML5?
+* Why is it generally a good idea to position CSS <link>s between <head></head> and JS <script>s just before </body>?
+Do you know any exceptions?
+* What is progressive rendering?